pkounoudis/FrenchPal-Chatbot/README.md

 Current slots:
         ex_level: None, requested_slot: None, session_started_metadata: None

-I also added a story "unhappy language exercises A2/B2" to handle cases where the user chooses the wrong exercises level (wrong input) i.e. C2 level exercises instead of A2 or B2.
+I also added a story "unhappy language exercises A2/B2" to handle cases where the user chooses the wrong exercises' level (wrong input) i.e. C2 level exercises instead of A2 or B2.
 To that end, a new intend "wrong_exercises_level" was added.
 For example:

 Your input ->  hi!
 Hey!
 I am a french tutor!
 Do you need help with grammar, do you want me to translate something for you or would you like some exercises?!